Raising four young children in a freshman dorm isn’t exactly typical.

 'The comfort of an open door'

 Among other duties, faculty-in-residence are expected to hold weekly events in their apartments.
-John has brought speakers from Valerie Ashby, dean of Trinity College, to Larry Moneta, former vice president for student affairs.
+John has brought speakers from Valerie Ashby, dean of the Trinity College of Arts and Sciences, to Larry Moneta, former vice president for student affairs.
 In addition, the family buys donuts for students every Sunday morning.

 Yet John said that the most meaningful part of being a faculty-in-residence is the spontaneous interactions, the “hundreds and hundreds of exchanges with smaller sets” of students.